 Unfortunately, both of my favorites are thousands of miles from where I live.
 I am not saying that The Red Onion and Harry’s Roadhouse are the best restaurants in the world, but they are my favorites and they are the first stop whenever I am in town.
 I recommend them completely.
 Tell me, what’s your “favorite restaurant” story?

 from get @baffled

-I am a baffled observer of the world around us; a satirist, poet, editor and researcher; a food pornographer; an ambitious but average drummer with a penchant for tabloid headlines, from H-Town, Texas, of course.
+I am a baffled observer of the world around us; a photographer, satirist, poet, a food pornographer; an ambitious but average drummer with a penchant for tabloid headlines, late of H-Town, Texas, of course; presently incarnated in Calgary, Canada.
 Life-long dream: swim with the sharks.

 These are my collected ramblings; an online compendium of utter nonsense, comprising art, culture, poetry, photography, technology and the newsworthy, arcane and inane.

 All original work is © "@baffled".